Table of Contents

 Officially, it is not prohibited by law to take photos of sex workers in the Netherlands.
 Which makes it part of the unwritten rules of Amsterdam Red Light District etiquette.

-Our Amsterdam Audio Tours app offers interesting stories from 22 experts.
-The audio tour has a total duration of approximately 2 hours.
-Just download the app from either the Google play– or the Apple App Store.
-You don’t have to worry about added roaming costs.
+Our Amsterdam Audio Tours app offers amazing stories from 22 experts.
+The audio tour has a duration of 2 hours.
+Start and pauze whenever and wherever you like.

 When the download is completed you can start, pause or stop the tour at any time.
 Further instructions on how to navigate the menu are included in the app itself.